geogardenclub/geogardenclub.github.io/docs/user-guide/sharing.md

 Sharing is simple: a gardener can create a "Post" describing something that they'd like to offer or are seeking.
 Other gardeners can create a "Reply" if they can help out.

 :::info GGC Sharing is free
 The GGC Sharing service is intended for no-cost offering of goods and services to others.
-Of course, exchange of food items is encouraged!
+(Of course, exchanging harvest items is welcomed!)

 If you want to sell something, please use other services such as Craigslist or Facebook marketplace.
 :::